ahorjia/THDemo/README.md

 # Introduction
-The introduction of FP Haskell Center(TM) personal edition means that sharing your projects with others is now easier than it has ever been before.
+The introduction of FP Haskell Center(TM) community edition means that sharing your projects with others is now easier than it has ever been before.
 Doing so means they can edit, test and contribute to your project without having to install any software on their system or download and unpack your project.
 They can start testing, editing and contributing with a single click.